 One common misconception about a business plan is that it is static.
 A better way to think of it is as a living document.
 As you learn more about your business model and the marketplace, you will have to adjust your business plan.

 Your business is a dynamic enterprise, constantly changing and growing.
 Your business plan is a way to stay on track with these changes.
-Reviewing and revising it will help you to get a better grasp on how to build your business.
+Reviewing and revising it will help you to get a better grasp on growing a business.

 Start with a staffing agency